This Data Processing Agreement (the “DPA”), is entered into by

 “EU Personal Data” means Personal Data of which the sharing pursuant to this DPA is regulated by the General Data Protection Regulation and Local Data Protection Laws.

-means the European Union Regulation on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+“General Data Protection Regulation” means Regulation (EU) 2016/679 on the protection of individuals with regard to the processing of personal data.

 “Local Data Protection Laws” means any subordinate legislation and regulation implementing the General Data Protection Regulation which may apply to this DPA.